Skip to content

 • Strong interpersonal skills and an ability to work collaboratively with a dynamic and multi-sector team;

-• Curious and self-directed with an ability to anticipate client and healthcare partner needs;
+• Curious and self-directed with an ability to anticipate client needs;

 • Cultural humility in working with low-income clients across the spectrum of diversity, including race, ethnicity, gender identity, sexual orientation, socio-economic status, immigrant status, religious identity, physical and mental disabilities, and limited English proficiency; and